Fehmi Yavuz: Early life

 He was born in Isparta in 1912.
-After his primary and secondary education in Isparta he completed Pertevniyal High School in İstanbul.
+After his primary and secondary education in Isparta, he completed Pertevniyal High School in Istanbul.
 He graduated from the Faculty of Political Sciences of Ankara University 1937.
 In 1942, he returned to his faculty as the assistant of Professor Ernest Reuter.
-In 1951 he earned the title professor in the same faculty.
-Between 1953 and 1955 he studied urban development in United Kingdom.
+In 1951, he earned the title professor in the same faculty.
+Between 1953 and 1955, he studied urban development in United Kingdom.
 In 1958 he was elected as the dean of the faculty.